slee981/docker-for-language-versions/README.md

 COPY requirements.txt .
 COPY ./.bashrc /root/.bashrc

+# this base python:3.9-buster images is itself
+# built on top of a Debian based Linux image
+# so we update, upgrade, and install vim
+RUN apt update && \
+	apt -y upgrade && \
+	apt install -y vim

 # install any libraries you need
 RUN pip install -r requirements.txt

 # open up a bash shell
 CMD ["bash"]
 ```

+Quick note: Docker is built in layers, so the reason we separate out the `RUN` command that updates the operating system and installs vim from the `RUN` command the installs Python packages is that we may in the future want to add some Python packages.
+This ordering ensurs that the build will only need to redo that particlar layer (i.e. step), and not the entire thing.
+Alternatively, if we are unsure of what pacakges we want in this Docker environment, we could list each pip install on a separate `RUN` layer (appended to the bottom, always just before the `CMD` layer).
+This will ensure quicker builds in the future.

+Here is a link to [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)  for creating a `Dockerfile`, and here is a link to [Python's page on Docker Hub](https://hub.docker.com/_/python).
+You can find other versions of Python here, or explore other images to build upon.

 ### Build Dockerfile